 15. H-E-B goes out of their way to make customers happy.

 Tissue warning -- if you don't have one handy, you might grab one because it's about to get dusty in here.
-The parents of a three-year-old boy who lost his favorite toy (a stuffed dog his grandmother bought from H-E-B) tweeted at Scott McClelland, president of the store's Houston division, when they couldn't find another one anywhere.
-It was a long shot -- they didn't expect him to answer -- but not only did McClelland respond, he contacted the manufacturer to make a new one since the store didn't sell them any more.
+The parents of a three-year-old boy who lost his favorite toy (a stuffed dog his grandmother bought from H-E-B) tweeted at Scott McClelland, president of the store's Houston division when they couldn't find another one anywhere.
+It was a long shot -- they didn't expect him to answer -- but not only did McClelland respond, but he also contacted the manufacturer to make a new one since the store didn't sell them anymore.